Table of Contents

 2025 Successful Appeal:

-1. File a timely appeal: You must file your property tax appeal within 45 days of receiving your assessment notice or notice of value
+1. File a timely appeal: Within 45 days of receiving your assessment notice.

 Commercial property appeals typically involve more sophisticated valuation methodologies, including income capitalization approaches and detailed market analyses.
 However, the fundamental process for securing the 299c freeze remains the same.